shakeer7/shakeer7/README.md

 🧠 About Me
  Aspiring Business Data Analyst with a solid foundation in data analysis, requirement gathering, and visualization tools, and Experienced Azure and
- Windows System Administrator specializing in managing hybrid cloud infrastructures and enterprise IT environments.Proficient in Azure services, Windows Server administration, automation.
+ Windows System Administrator specializing in managing hybrid cloud infrastructures and enterprise IT environments.Proficient in Azure services, Windows Server administration, automation(IaC- Terraform).

 🎓 Education

+  AMPBA APPLIED BUSINESS ANALYTICS
+Indian School of Business(ISB) 03/2026

   MBA
  Chaitanya Bharathi Institute Of Technology, Hyderabad • Finance and Analytics • 2027